India: 'Auction' of Muslim women on apps reveals widespread online abuse | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Authorities are investigating the architects behind Bulli Bai, an app that shared dozens of images of prominent Muslim women for a fake online "auction" before it was removed.
+Authorities are investigating the architects behind Bulli Bai, an app that shared dozens of images of prominent Muslim women for a fake online "auction" before it was taken down.

 Mumbai Chief of Police Hemant Nagrale speaks during a press conference following the arrests of several people for their alleged involvement in the Bulli Bai app